 Technology improvements to the website that have helped accelerate this growth include the addition of real-time stock availability of any of the retailer's 21,000 products in the two nearest stores, and a free text message that is sent to the buyer containing their reservation number; a second free message will follow on the day the reservation expires.

 A customer rating and reviews systems was added to the Argos.co.uk site in October 2008, and 300,000 reviews were added in the first six months after going live.
 The company received the 2009 Online Retailer of the Year award at the Retail Week awards.

 In a bid to reduce the number of products returned to its stores and cut repeat calls to customer service agents, in January 2009, Argos completed the rollout of a knowledge management system from eGain Communications.
 During a trial period, the system, which is aimed at swifter resolution of customer service queries through providing specialist assistance on electronic goods, was claimed to have help reduce repeat calls by 10 per cent, as well as reducing avoidable returns and service visits.

 Argos' partner firm Homebase is now using the same technologies to increase its online sales.
 The number of transactional stock on homebase.co.uk rose to 5000 towards the end of last year, and visitors to the site could order 9000 Argos items for home delivery, or browse one of 11,000 other lines.

 The DIY firm's ultimate aim is to have 100 per cent of its lines either browseable or transactional.
 Argos's online stock check facility has been added to all browseable lines, while its reserve-and-collect service is being trialled in 25 Homebase stores.

-The two operating companies are now moving towards sharing a common sourcing and logistics infrastructure to try and make delivery of products to customers more efficient.
-An increasingly joint product pool is also being created to cut purchasing and other operating costs and increase the range of products available to both organisations.
+In terms of exploiting cost synergies, the two operating companies are moving towards sharing a common sourcing and logistics infrastructure to try and make delivery of products to customers more efficient.
+An increasingly joint product pool is also being created to cut purchasing and other operating costs.